Llanmadoc – St Madoc’s Church

 Current state

+The church has preserved the spatial layout from the Middle Ages, but the tower is currently quite low, which is why some authors suggest that it was not reconstructed to its full height in the 19th century.
+The upper parts of the perimeter walls of the nave and chancel were also rebuilt.
+The south porch dates back to Victorian times.
 The only original medieval window of the church has been preserved in the southern wall of the chancel.
 The remaining windows were transformed in the 19th century.
-The tower is currently quite low, so some authors suggest that it was not reconstructed to its full height in the 19th century.
-A stone with inscriptions from the 6th century was built into the sill of the nave’s window, another stone from the 7th-9th centuries can be found in the western wall.
+A stone with inscriptions from the 6th century was built into the sill of the nave’s window, and boundary stone and a stone cross from the 7th-9th centuries can be found in the western wall.
 Inside the church, fragments of medieval wall polychromes have also been preserved.

 show this monument on map